gastonstat/plspm2/README.md

 ## Example 5
 Let's make things more interesting, flexible and versatile.
 How?
 What if you could have more freedom specifying the arguments?
 Now you can!
+Note that you can specify `blocks` using variables' names, the `scaling` types are NOT case senstive, neither are `modes` nor `scheme`.
+Isn't that cool?
 ```
 # blocks
 rus_blocchi = list(